swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CDC-004-Verifier-Security-Enforcements.md

   {{ notice-text | markdownify }}
 </div>

 This dossier bundles four related Verifier-side changes into a single migration wave.
-First, it closes the remaining security-enforcement gaps in OpenID for Verifiable Presentations (OID4VP) by enforcing encrypted Authorization Responses (direct_post.jwt), DCQL-only presentation queries, and Signed Presentation Requests, all of which are already implemented but currently only optionally supported under the EMC (Expand-Migrate-Contract) pattern.
-Second, it migrates encryption from AES128-GCM to AES256-GCM; following EMC, all components first accept both algorithms, with the Wallet required to support this ahead of the Issuer and Verifier.
-Third, it closes the remaining Status List gaps required for the swiyu 1.0 go-live, including status-verification configurability and caching.
+1. It closes the remaining security-enforcement gaps in OpenID for Verifiable Presentations (OID4VP) by enforcing encrypted Authorization Responses (direct_post.jwt), DCQL-only presentation queries, and Signed Presentation Requests, all of which are already implemented but currently only optionally supported under the EMC (Expand-Migrate-Contract) pattern.
+2. It migrates encryption from AES128-GCM to AES256-GCM; following EMC, all components first accept both algorithms, with the Wallet required to support this ahead of the Issuer and Verifier.
+3. It closes the remaining Status List gaps required for the swiyu 1.0 go-live, including status-verification configurability and caching.
 During the transition period, non-enforcing behavior continues to be accepted where noted; afterwards, non-compliant Verifiers can no longer participate in the ecosystem.

 ## Action required